QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 See this [PDF](generated/ExampleEmailContent.pdf) for example for email content built using HTML.<br />

 Next steps: Improve exceptions catching and file management.<br />

+### 2024-05-06<b/> <br />
+1. Kept working on codes for building HTML.
+See this [PDF](generated/ExampleEmailContent.pdf) for latest example.<br />
+2. Worked on tweaking parameters for requesting catalogues to maximize chance of matching events.<br />
+3. Fixed a number of small bugs. <br />
+4. Updated flowchart to reflex latest code design. <br />